gbv/bartoc-search/README.md

 #### Error Responses

 ...

+### GET /api/record

+Returns a record from search index, retrieved by its URI.
+Expects one query parameter `uri`.
+Optional query parameter `format` controls the response format:

+- `format=jskos` JSKOS record stored in the search index (default)
+- `format=solr` full record stored in the search index (for debugging)

+Response code is 404 if record was not found and 500 if search index could not be queried.

 ### GET /api/status

 Returns a concise health check of the service, including environment and Solr index status.